Reactions to Innocence of Muslims: Pakistan

 Pakistan witnessed widespread protests all across the country.
 On September 14, security forces clashed with demonstrators outside the U.S. embassy in Islamabad over Innocence of Muslims.
-Protesters called for the execution of the filmmaker and urged Islamabad to close the US Embassy and expel its diplomats.
-In the eastern city of Lahore, demonstrators burned the US flag outside the U.S. consulate and shouted slogans against the United States and Israel.
+Protesters called for the execution of the filmmaker and urged Islamabad to close the U.S. Embassy and expel its diplomats.
+In the eastern city of Lahore, demonstrators burned the U.S. flag outside the U.S. consulate and shouted slogans against the United States and Israel.
 On September 16, Voice of America News reported that police fired tear gas and water cannon at hundreds of demonstrators as they approached the heavily guarded consulate in the southern city of Karachi.
 On September 19, a businessman who was unwilling to participate in the protests was charged for blasphemy.
 On September 20, CNN reported that protests continued in Karachi, where according to a police official about "100 small children" repeated anti-American slogans during a protest.
 Video showed children repeating an adult voice, "Death to America" and "Any friend of America is a traitor."
 The children, between the ages of 6 and 8, demonstrated across from the Karachi Press Club, led by "at least four teachers."
 In Islamabad, police used tear gas and fired warning shots into the air to disperse the crowd.
 Islamabad Police Chief Bin Yamin said eight police were injured.
 On September 21, a public holiday was held in Pakistan as protests under the banner of "Love our prophet" were held across the country.
 The newspaper Dawn reported that at least 23 people were killed during the day.
 In Karachi, a crowd of 15,000 torched "six cinemas, three Hindu temples, two banks, a post office and 5 police vehicles" whilst some fired on police, killing two police officers.
 It was further reported that 10 of the protesters were shot dead afterwards.
 Meanwhile, in Peshawar, four protesters and a policeman were killed.
 Ghulam Ahmed Bilour, a Pakistani cabinet minister has announced a $100,000 bounty for killing Nakoula Basseley Nakoula.
 The Pakistani government has sought to distance itself from this award.
 Some British MPs have called for a ban on Bilour's visits to Britain.
 On September 23, a rampaging mob of protesters in Mardan reportedly "set on fire the church, St Paul's high school, a library, a computer laboratory and houses of four clergymen, including Bishop Peter Majeed." and went on to rough up Zeeshan Chand, the pastor's son.